|Nutrition Facts (per serving)|

-I am not a huge fan of beets, but my wife is as she is eastern European.
-She grew up on them and well, I didn't and I think they are a bit of an acquired taste.
-When I heard of chef's stirring up batches of beet hummus, I was intrigued.
-I tried a few recipes, but they were either too sweet or too bitter.
-It was hard to find that happy medium.
-I hit the Fayed test kitchen and put my culinary skills to use.
-I created this perfectly balanced beet hummus recipe that my wife and kids absolutely love.
+When we heard of chefs stirring up batches of beet hummus, we were intrigued.
+We tried a few recipes, but they were either too sweet or too bitter.
+It was hard to find that happy medium So we hit the test kitchen and created this perfectly balanced beet hummus recipe that both beet lovers (and beet not-so-sure folks) can enjoy.

 - 2 tablespoon tahini